-- Apply principles and theories in the appropriate disciplines to include biology, chemistry and physics. - Collect, describe and analyze data in the appropriate scientific discipline. - Communicate scientific information in a written and/or verbal format. - Utilize critical thinking while problem solving within the appropriate disciplines. - Use basic laboratory instrumentation within the appropriate discipline.
+- Apply principles and theories in the appropriate disciplines to include Biology, Chemistry and Physics. - Collect, describe and analyze data in the appropriate scientific discipline. - Communicate scientific information in a written and/or verbal format. - Utilize critical thinking while problem solving. - Describe the techniques involved in the conduction of research. - Use basic laboratory instrumentation within the appropriate discipline. - Explain the various possible areas of study in a specific discipline with regards to professional development.